 An Endpoint is a system or application that’s the target of integration.
-Jira, Slack, Salesforce, and even Centercode are examples of endpoints which receive and process requests.
+Jira, Slack, Salesforce, and even Centercode are examples of endpoints that receive and process requests.

 Endpoints typically indicate where/how you access their resources.
 One system reaches out to another by targeting the endpoint URL - an endpoint URL is essential to connect systems via API.

 Headers allow you to define additional static values sent with each request.
 Not all API calls require headers to be defined.
-A common uses for headers it to provide authorization for your Webhook by adding your access key to your header and specify how you want returned values to be formatted.
+A common use for headers is to provide authorization for your Webhook by adding your access key to your header and specifying how you want returned values to be formatted.

 - Authorization Header Example: